Prostitution in Portugal: History

-Some Portuguese prostitutes also married Chinese triad members from Macau before China took it back from Portugal, providing them with access to Portuguese citizenship.
+Some Portuguese prostitutes also married Chinese triad members from Macau, before it returned to China, providing them with access to Portuguese citizenship.

 During the 19th century Portuguese prostitutes have operated in Macau.

 Sex trafficking

 Portugal is a destination and transit country for women and children subjected to sex trafficking.
 Trafficking victims primarily originate from West Africa, Eastern Europe, Asia, and Latin America.
 Authorities report traffickers bring women and children, many from West Africa, to Portugal to claim asylum and obtain false documents before bringing them to other European countries to be exploited in sex trafficking.
 Portugal is being used as a new route into the Schengen area by Sub-Saharan African criminal networks trafficking children for both sexual exploitation and forced labor.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Portugal as a 'Tier 1' country.